LeoVerto/mumbledj/CONTRIBUTING.md

 Contributing to MumbleDJ
 ========================

+## Keep in mind this is outdated, and was part of original project.
+If you wanna contribute drop me a mail at code at roshless dot com

 Contributions are always welcome to MumbleDJ.
 This document will give you some tips and guidelines to follow while implementing your contribution.

 ## Table of Contents